 Agile methodology vs Waterfall

-The agile methodology is an organisation working in short cycles.
+The agile methodology is an organization working in short cycles.
 It enables development teams to manage products in a flexible, adaptive and iterative way.
 This process offers developers rapid feedback on the product code and allows them to deliver solutions that meet customer expectations.

 This method, which focuses on iteration and capturing “feedback”, is in opposition to the traditional waterfall approach.
 The latter requires a very detailed specification of customer requirements early on in the project.
 The problem is that it does not leave room for any changes or evolution of the customer’s needs.